lulf/ferrino/README.md

 Ferrino wires the board you have selected for your application, if it supports the required capabilities of the application.
 If not, you get a compile time error.

-Ferrino aims to support most common boards and development kits.
+Ferrino uses [Embassy](https://embassy.dev) as the underlying runtime and for the hardware support.

 ## Usage